Plus Pool

+Pier 35 on the East River in Lower Manhattan is the planned location for the first Plus Pool in 2025.

 Plus Pool (often stylized as "+ POOL") is an initiative started in 2010 to create an innovative, floating swimming pool on the East River in New York City.
 Architect Dong-Ping Wong developed the concept of a floating pool that would filter river water to supply clean water for the pool.
 The pool is planned to be located at Pier 35 on the Lower East Side of Manhattan.

 Concept

 Plus Pool was designed to clean the waters of the East River and provide a public space for water-based recreation.
 The pool's name comes from the fact that it would be shaped like a plus sign.
 The original design called for four separate pools (lounge, kids', watersports, and lap-swimming pools) that combine to create a 9000 ft2 pool with several lap lanes.

 Prior to Plus Pool, New York City has had many 'floating baths' moored along the Hudson and East Rivers.
 A floating pool known as the 'Floating Pool Lady was created at Brooklyn Bridge Park in 2007 and continues to operate in Barretto Point Park in the Bronx.

 Plus Pool was designed to filter up to one million gallons of river water daily directly from the East River through its unique custom, chemical-free, layered filtration system.
 Over 250,000 gallons of the river water surrounding the pool will become safe, clean, filtered water used to fill the pool.
 The pool was designed to contain 285,500 gal of water and to filter from 600,000 gal up to 1,000,000 gal per day.